hackersupreme/react-spring-chain-animation/README.md

 console.log(size, opacity, {...rest})
 ```

-This use of `useSpring` comes with a ref, a config object, an object representing the from styles, and an object representing the to styles.
+This use of `useSpring` comes with a ref, a config object, an object representing the styles the element starts the animation at before mounting, and an object representing the styles the element ends at after mounting.

+The `to` styles are conditional on the `open` variable set up using the `useState` hook.
+That variable is set to true when the component is open and false when it's closed.
+Since the component starts closed and the `open` variable is false, there is no mounting animation.
+The element's styles go from `{ size: 20%, background: 'hotpink' }` to `{ size: 20%, background: 'hotpink' }`.

 The config object `config` where `config.stiff` comes from is an object containing a bunch of presets.
 There's also `config.wobbly`, `config.gentle`, and [more](https://www.react-spring.io/docs/hooks/api).
+If you delete it the core of the animation will still work, it'll just be less stiff!

 The other animation that is going to be chained with this `useSpring` animation is a transition animation that uses the hook `useTransition`.